pierangeloc/programs-as-data/presentation/deckset.md

   def checkErrors() =
     dbCheck(DbType.MySql, List(TableName("table1"), TableName("table2")))
 ```
+^Another problem is that we might have divergent documentation.
-^ this was the first version of our function, with a proper documentation
+This was the first version of our function, with a proper documentation

 ---